open-meta/open-meta.app/README.md

 After saving the *credentials.R* file, load the *app.R* file into RStudio and click the *Run App* button.

 During development you can make changes to most pages and then just reload that page to see your changes rather than restarting the app.
-This applies to all files except *app.R* itself and the files it loads as global functions: *credentials.R, sql-core.R, sql-initialization.R, and bs4.R* (bs4.R provides shiny support for [Bootstrap 4](https://getbootstrap.com/)).
+This applies to all files except *app.R* itself and the files it loads as global functions: *credentials.R, sql-core.R, sql-initialization.R, and bs4.R* (*bs4.R* provides Shiny support for [Bootstrap 4](https://getbootstrap.com/)).

 ### Helpful development tools
 If you get involved in this project, there are three development tools I find extremely useful: